-LESLIE: Now we’re heading over to Delaware where Margie has a crawlspace question.
+LESLIE: Now we’re heading over to Delaware where Margie has a crawlspace question, about plastic in crawlspace.
 What can we help you with?

 MARGIE: I’d like to know if you should put plastic on the ground underneath your house.
 We have a 3-foot – you can climb under there.
 Should we lay plastic on that for a barrier – for a moisture barrier?
 Underneath a ranch house.

 LESLIE: What’s the – is it underneath the entire house or is it just under a certain area?

 MARGIE: No, it’s underneath the entire house.
 You can crawl under and someone said you should put plastic on top of the dirt.